 Let’s dig deeper into Jim’s comment and determine what inspires his line of thinking by beginning with a quick analogy.
 In baseball, a pitcher and a first baseman both are on the team due to their respective skills.
 Despite both being professionals, a pitcher is unlikely to be a great hitter (and vice-versa) because that is not the area of the game they specialize in.
 When we shift the focus back to the construction industry, the contractor and the manufacturer can be looked upon as a pitcher and a batter.
 Both can perform the tasks that the other specializes in, but not to the same high level as the other…. you wouldn’t use your all-star first baseman to pitch in the ninth inning of the World Series!

 Now that we have the concept clarified, let’s use a spiral staircase as a real-world example.
-Most construction jobsite workers likely can build a spiral staircase, however it will be a time-consuming endeavor in which most are not very familiar, causing potential safety issues to go unnoticed or flaws in fabrication, while other aspects of the overall project are delayed.
-Meanwhile, XYZ stairs has a team of employees who know all there is to know about building a beautiful spiral staircase.
+Most construction job site workers likely can build a spiral staircase, however, it will be a time-consuming endeavor with which most are not very familiar, causing potential safety issues to go unnoticed or flaws in fabrication, while other aspects of the overall project are delayed.
+Meanwhile, XYZ stairs have a team of employees who know all there is to know about building a beautiful spiral staircase.
 The XYZ team will be able to instantly identify any potential design deficiencies or safety hazards and efficiently build a safe, beautiful staircase in less time than a construction team would need to assemble and rework some type of generic kit to make it fit their current project.